saurabhkumar8112/DQNN_papers/README.md

 5. Then classify using a softmax layer

 # 6. Attention-Based Bidirectional Long Short-Term Memory Networks for Relation Classification
 This paper is similar to the paper mentioned in [4].
 The architecture, the model and the approach is exactly same.
 I don't know how both of the papers got published.
 The only difference is the task on which the model is used.
-Even the loss function is exactly same.
+Even the loss function is exactly same.But using a BiLSTM gives better results because of context summarization.